edwardspresume/Build-Setup/README.md

 &nbsp;

-Run `gulp` to initiate the specified tasks.
+Run `gulp` to commence the specified tasks.

 ```
 $ gulp